MOBILE MAP STOPS 55 – 60

 Above the creek, the building features generous horizontal windows, with unique angled glass panels on the top floor creating a skylight effect for the individual rooms within.

-60 – Hamilton Ice Arena
+59 – Hamilton Center Ice Arena

 Because of an increased community interest in ice skating and the need to extend the skating season, the community decided to enclose the outdoor rink in 1975.
 Koster and Associates designed the enclosure of the large ice arena as an extension of the existing center with similar exterior materials and architectural details, and now includes a regulation- sized hockey rink and an adjacent practice rink, so the facility offers year-round skating.